-- Semiprivate room (or a private room if medically necessary); - Meals, including special diets; - Regular nursing services; - Physical therapy, occupational therapy, and speech therapy; - Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.); - Blood including storage and administration.
+- Semiprivate room (or a private room if medically necessary) - Meals, including special diets - Skilled nursing services - Physical therapy, occupational therapy, and speech therapy - Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.) - Blood including storage and administration.
 Coverage of whole blood and packed red cells begins with the first pint of blood that you need.
-All other components of blood are covered beginning with the first pint used; - Medical and surgical supplies ordinarily provided by SNFs; - Laboratory tests ordinarily provided by SNFs; - X-rays and other radiology services ordinarily provided by SNFs; - Use of appliances such as wheelchairs ordinarily provided by SNFs; and - Physician services.
+All other components of blood are covered beginning with the first pint used - Medical and surgical supplies ordinarily provided by SNFs - Laboratory tests ordinarily provided by SNFs - X-rays and other radiology services ordinarily provided by SNFs - Use of appliances such as wheelchairs ordinarily provided by SNFs - Physician/Practitioner services

-Generally, you will get your SNF care from plan facilities.
-However, under certain conditions listed below, you may be able to pay in-network cost-sharing for a facility that isn't a plan provider, if the facility accepts our plan's amounts for payment.
+Generally, you will get your SNF care from network facilities.
+However, under certain conditions listed below, you may be able to pay in-network cost-sharing for a facility that isn't a network provider, if the facility accepts our plan's amounts for payment.
+There is no copayment for Medicare-covered services in a Skilled Nursing Facility.